ropensci/rtweet/README.md

     consumer_secret = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"))
 ```

-- You save your token(s) object anywhere, but it's important to know
+- You can save your token(s) object anywhere, but it's important to know
-where exactly it is saved.
+*where* you saved it.
 For that reason, I recommend saving your
 token(s) object in your home directory.
 To locate your home directory
 enter `normalizePath("~/")` into your R console.
 Save the token(s)
 object like this: